fryasdf/wp-bildog-website/wp-content/plugins/dynamic-featured-image/readme.txt

 This version has bug fixes on edited image.
 View issue #25 in Github for more info.

 = 3.1.0 =
 This version has some bug fix and code quality improvement.
-You may need to change database value manually because the plugin finds the uplod folder automatically from now on.
+You may need to change database value manually because the plugin finds the upload folder automatically from now on.

 = 3.0.1 =